-Here’s another game you can play this week and compare your results to the majority of the population:
+Here’s a game you can play this week and then compare your results to the majority of the population:

 In a game you receive $1,000.
 In addition, you have a choice between a certain gain of $500 OR a 50% chance of winning an additional $1,000 and a 50% chance of winning nothing.
 Which do you choose?

 In a game you receive $2,000.
 In addition, you have a choice between a certain loss of $500 OR a 50% risk of losing $1,000 and a 50% chance of losing nothing.
 Which do you choose?

 Before you read on, please do make your choice.

 These are the situations that Kahneman and Tversky (1982) presented to hundreds of subjects.
 Situation A and B are 100% identical, but most people choose differently in each situation because of the framing.
 In both situations, you are deciding whether you want $1,500 guaranteed, or have a 50/50 chance of ending up with either $1,000 or $2,000.

 How do most people respond?

 - 84% of people choose the certain $1,500 (the first option); and

 - Only 16% gamble at the 50/50 chance of ending up with $1,000 or $2,000